How to Maximize a Pastors’ Conference

-Here are 15 suggestions to consider as you prepare and plan for your next pastor or leadership conference.
+Here are 15 suggestions as you prepare and plan for your next pastors’ or leadership conference.

 My position affords me the chance to meet influential church leaders, thinkers, and writers.
 One such leader is Leonard Sweet.
 I made a trip to the airport with him.
 He said something I refer back to often, “The greatest distance between any two numbers is 0 and 1.”
 It struck me as an accurate mathematical description of the power of networking in ministry.
 There is no power in zero.
 It’s a place to begin, not a place to stay.
 We cannot multiply our influence until we connect with others.

 In my first two articles, I discussed the value of a broad base of ministry connections and how to build that network in a healthy and profitable way.
 Leadership development is one important activity a pastor can invest in personally and professionally.
 I am not convinced, however, pastors understand how to maximize these opportunities to expand their base of personal connections while exposing themselves to new and innovative approaches to ministry.